HONOR South Africa Announces Nationwide Open Sale of HONOR 600 Series

-HONOR South Africa today announces the nationwide open sale of the HONOR 600 Series, which includes the HONOR 600 and HONOR 600 Pro.
-The HONOR 600 Series introduces advanced powerful photography, long battery life, and premium performance in a device designed for real daily use.
+HONOR South Africa has announced the nationwide open sale of the HONOR 600 Series, which includes the HONOR 600 and HONOR 600 Pro.
+The series combines advanced AI creativity, powerful photography, long battery life, and more, making it a perfect companion to the Apple ecosystem.

-The HONOR 600 Pro also includes 50W Wireless HONOR SuperCharge and 27W wired reverse charging, giving users more ways to power up quickly and stay connected.
-The HONOR 600 Series is powered by Snapdragon processors, with the HONOR 600 Pro featuring the Next-Gen Snapdragon 7 Gen 4 performance Chip.
-The series also brings an ultra-bright 8000nits display, IP68, IP69 and IP69K water and dust resistance and SGS 5-star drop-and-crush resistance credentials.
+The series combines advanced AI creativity, powerful photography, long battery life, and more.
+The HONOR 600 Series features five standout features, including AI Image-to-Video 2.0, 200MP Ultra-Clear AI Night Camera, 7000mAh Long-life Battery, powerful Snapdragon processors, and an ultra-bright 8000nits display.
+The series also brings IP68, IP69, and IP69K water and dust resistance, SGS 5-star drop-and-crush resistance credentials, and upgraded connectivity features that enable instant file sharing with iPhone and Mac.

-It is designed to feel premium, fast and durable without making users feel as if they need to treat their phone like a museum piece.
-Additionally, the HONOR 600 Pro is compatible with the Apple ecosystem, offering instant file sharing with iPhone and Mac, hotspot sharing, and Apple Watch message display.
-The HONOR 600 series with Google Gemini empowers users to interact seamlessly via text, voice, or image for comprehensive assistance on the go.

-This marks a significant step towards building a truly intelligent AI assistant - one that is conversational, intuitive, and genuinely helpful.
-The HONOR 600 Pro is available in Golden White and Orange for an RRP of R19 999 or from R799x36 months, and the HONOR 600 will be available in Orange and Black for an RRP of R14 999 or from R549x36 months.

-Consumers who purchase the HONOR 600 Series will receive an HONOR CHOICE Earbuds Clip Valued at R1999 and an HONOR CHOICE Watch 2i Valued at R999.
-This also includes a 365-day accidental damage protection for HONOR 600 Series Devices worth R3999.
-And lastly, a Free Google AI Pro with 5TB of cloud storage for 3 months (This is for first time users only) - that is worth R429.99.
+The HONOR 600 Series is available in various colors and price points, with the HONOR 600 Pro available for an RRP of R19 999 or from R799x36 months, and the HONOR 600 available for an RRP of R14 999 or from R549x36 months.
+Those who purchase the HONOR 600 Series will receive free redeemable gifts worth up to R8287, including an HONOR CHOICE Earbuds Clip, an HONOR CHOICE Watch 2i, 365 days of accidental damage protection, and a Free Google AI Pro with 5TB of cloud storage for 3 months.

 United States Latest News, United States Headlines